Portability

 I found a unit, what happens next?

 The landlord must submit the Request for Tenancy Approval (RFTA).
 Once received, the unit will be scheduled for a Housing Quality Standard (HQS) Inspection.
 The contract takes effect after the unit passes inspection and the family moves into the unit.
-Please note, participants are responsible for signing their own lease with their landlord.
+Please note, participants are responsible for signing their lease with their landlord.

 Can HACSB deny my portability?